-Johannesburg - South Africa's competition watchdog is seeking to increase a R449m fine against fixed-line operator Telkom SA [JSE:TKG]
+Johannesburg - South Africa's competition watchdog is seeking to increase a R449m fine against fixed-line operator Telkom SA [JSE:TKG] for uncompetitive behaviour.

 The Competition Tribunal, which rules on anti-trust complaints, in August fined Telkom R449m for using its dominant position to block competition from other network services providers.